 A geophysicist by background, she is focussed on applying technical skills required to study the Earth to a range of de-carbonisation disciplines.

 There are regional-scale opportunities for energy storage and supply within the Earth’s subsurface which align well with the UK’s need to decarbonise heat and improve energy security.
 Helen is currently engaged in developing novel sources of geothermal fluid.

-Dr Turnell is the module leader for Petroleum Geoscience and MSc dissertations, as well as field trips leader.
-She provides input for the Level 7 Group project and advises on subsurface methods (geoscience) for undergraduate courses across the School.
+Dr Turnell provides input for the Level 6/7 Group projects and Dissertation modules & advises on subsurface methods (geoscience & Fieldtrips) across the School.

 Until recently, Dr Turnell was involved with a number of external courses, e.g. 'Introduction to oil and gas exploration' on OilVoice.
 And the Imperial Barrel Award, American Association of Petroleum Geologists.